Luxury glamping retreat Sierra Escape added two new tents – Dulili and Uralla – to its picturesque location in 2018.

 Now the two tents are launched, D’Arcy is on to his next project.
 He plans to bring in a shipping container to be used as a pool and to build an undercover deck on which guests can have barbeques and do yoga.
 There are also plans to host yoga retreats.

-The new glamping sites are accepting bookings and will be available from June 1.
+The new glamping sites are accepting bookings for January to April 2021.
 Dulili and Uralla start from $550 and $450 per night respectively.
+Since publication a pool and outdoor lounge have been installed.